Sanchi Stupa: Architecture: evolution of the load-bearing pillar capital

 Similarities have been found in the designs of the capitals of various areas of northern India from the time of Ashoka to the time of the Satavahanas at Sanchi: particularly between the Pataliputra capital at the Mauryan Empire capital of Pataliputra (3rd century BCE), the pillar capitals at the Sunga Empire Buddhist complex of Bharhut (2nd century BCE), and the pillar capitals of the Satavahanas at Sanchi (1st centuries BCE/CE).

 The earliest known example in India, the Pataliputra capital (3rd century BCE) is decorated with rows of repeating rosettes, ovolos and bead and reel mouldings, wave-like scrolls and side volutes with central rosettes, around a prominent central flame palmette, which is the main motif.
-These are quite similar to Classical Greek designs, and the capital has been described as quasi-Ionic."Buddhist Architecture" by Huu Phuoc Le Grafikol, 2010, p.
-44 Greek influence, as well as Persian Achaemenid influence have been suggested.
+These are quite similar to Classical Greek designs, and the capital has been described as quasi-Ionic.
+Greek influence, as well as Persian Achaemenid influence have been suggested.

 The Sarnath capital is a pillar capital discovered in the archaeological excavations at the ancient Buddhist site of Sarnath.
 The pillar displays Ionic volutes and palmettes.
 It has been variously dated from the 3rd century BCE during the Mauryan Empire period, to the 1st century BCE, during the Sunga Empire period.
 One of the faces shows a galopping horse carrying a rider, while the other face shows an elephant and its mahaut.

-The pillar capital in Bharhut, dated to the 2nd century BCE during the Sunga Empire period, also incorporates many of these characteristics,Early Byzantine Churches in Macedonia & Southern Serbia by R.F.
-Hoddinott p.
-17 with a central anta capital with many rosettes, beads-and-reels, as well as a central palmette design.India Archaeological Report, Cunningham, pp. 185-196 Importantly, recumbent animals (lions, symbols of Buddhism) were added, in the style of the Pillars of Ashoka.
+The pillar capital in Bharhut, dated to the 2nd century BCE during the Sunga Empire period, also incorporates many of these characteristics, with a central anta capital with many rosettes, beads-and-reels, as well as a central palmette design.
+Importantly, recumbent animals (lions, symbols of Buddhism) were added, in the style of the Pillars of Ashoka.

 The Sanchi pillar capital is keeping the general design, seen at Bharhut a century earlier, of recumbent lions grouped around a central square-section post, with the central design of a flame palmette, which started with the Pataliputra capital.
 However the design of the central post is now simpler, with the flame palmette taking all the available room.
 Elephants were later used to adorn the pillar capitals (still with the central palmette design), and lastly, Yakshas (here the palmette design disappears).